consvic/Analyzer/README.md

 #### Syntactic and Semantic Analysis
 ## Autores
+Constanza Lievanos Sanchez A01361506

 Allan Francisco Julian Novoa A01361651

-Cesar Guadarrama cantu A01364853
+Cesar Guadarrama Cantu A01364853

-Constanza Lievanos Sanchez A01361506

 ### Compilación